About

 working on the diffusion of social norms and political behavior.

-My latest research is about popular allegiance in the Occupied Palestinian Territories and the former German Democratic Republic.
+My dissertation project was about popular allegiance in the Occupied Palestinian Territories and the former German Democratic Republic.

 I find that loyalty trials tend to repress minorities, and can lead to polarization and popular resistance.

-The project was funded by the Swiss National Science Foundation.
+The research was funded by the Swiss National Science Foundation.

 defection.